 In New York City, Directive 14 is a protocol at the Department of Buildings that authorizes an architect to perform the “Final Inspection” of an alteration application instead of a DOB Inspector.
 Directive 14 does not apply to applications for a new Certificate of Occupancy.

 I am Jorge Fontan, an architect in New York and owner of Fontan Architecture, a Manhattan-based architecture firm.
 In this post, I will outline some of the key points concerning the applicability of Directive 14 at the New York City Department of Buildings.

 No Change in Use, Occupancy, or Egress

-We have another blog post you may want to read to learn more about Alt 1 or Alt 2 filing.
+You may want to read another blog post I wrote to learn more about Alt 1 or Alt 2 filing.

 Typical Project Types for Filing Directive 14:

 - Adding a bathroom to an apartment (in most cases)